-Excitement is building.
-You went for your visa interview at the U.S. consulate and hurray!! you got your visa.
-Now you are getting geared up for your travel to the land of Disney – the U.S. You prepare a list of clothes and shoes that you will carry along with you, you take at least a week to decide what you are going to wear to the airport, you do not miss any opportunity to call each of your friends to tell them that you are going to the U.S., etc. But, have you really planned for a hassle free journey?
+Now you are getting geared up for your travel to the U.S. You prepare a list of clothes and shoes that you will carry along with you, you take at least a week to decide what you are going to wear to the airport, you do not miss any opportunity to call each of your friends to tell them that you are going to the U.S., etc. But, have you really planned for a hassle-free journey?

-1.Check the validity of your passport: Before leaving for the U.S., or I would say even before you pack your bags, just sit back and check the validity of your passport.
+1.Check the validity of your passport: Before leaving for the U.S., or even before you pack your bags, check the validity of your passport.
 In general, your passport must be valid for at least 6 months beyond the expiration of your period of admission to the United States.
 You have to make sure that you will be able to leave the United States at the end of your authorized stay and proceed to your home country, or another country.
-However there are certain exceptions to this rule.
+There are certain exceptions to this rule.
 Under international treaties, many countries have agreements with the U.S. whereby a passport is deemed valid for six months past its expiration date so that the foreign national can return to his or her country of citizenship.

-2.Check the validity of your visa: The visa that is stamped on your passport by the U.S. consulate officer reflects the status that you would be maintaining in the U.S. For instance, if you have a B-2 visa stamped in your passport, your status in the U.S. will be as a tourist visitor and you have to maintain this status.
+2.Check the validity of your visa: The visa that is stamped in your passport by the U.S. consulate officer reflects the status that you would be maintaining in the U.S. For instance, if you have a B-2 visa stamped in your passport, your status in the U.S. will be as a tourist visitor and you have to maintain this status

-3.Check if your visa permits single entry or multiple entries: Before travelling to the U.S., you must also check to see if your visa is a single entry visa or a multiple entry visa.
+3.Check if your visa permits single entry or multiple entries: Before travelling to the U.S., you must also check to see if your visa is a single-entry visa or a multiple entry visa.
 Many people who travel to the U.S. on a Business and Tourist visa get confused about the concept of single entry and multiple entries.
 For example, if you previously obtained the B-1/B-2 visa and visited the U.S. but the visa was issued as a single-entry visa, you must get a new visa before you can visit again.

 4.Check your baggage: This is just as important as the other travel precautions we have discussed so far.
-There are certain commodities that you will not be allowed to carry with you to the U.S. There will be a check at the airport, and if it is found that you are carrying and materials that are prohibited, you may land in trouble.
+There are certain commodities that you will not be allowed to carry with you to the U.S. There will be a check at the airport, and if it is found that you are carrying and materials that are prohibited, you may end up in trouble.
 You need to carefully plan the things that you carry with you.
 Check the U.S. Customs & Border Protection website at least a few days before you travel to check the most up-to-date information about restrictions.

 5.Check what you are wearing to the airport: It is very important that you carefully choose the clothing to wear to the airport.
-It is always advisable to dress conservatively.
-Over dressing or the wrong clothing can make you the target of criminals.
+For example, over dressing can make you the target of criminals.
 To avoid being a target of crime, do not wear conspicuous clothing or jewelry, and do not carry excessive amount of money.
 Also, do not leave unattended luggage in public areas and do not accept packages from strangers.
 Additionally, dress in way that will make it easier for you to get through security checks quickly and easily.

 6.Check your behavior: Your behavior at the airport may decide your destiny.
 You have probably heard the old saying, “never take things for granted.”
-Similarly, even though you got the visa, you cannot be sure that no one can stop you from getting into the U.S. This is a false notion.
-The U.S. immigration and customs officials at the airport and U.S. ports of entry have the authority to restrict a person from entering into the U.S. if they perceive or feel that person is danger for the country, or even if they suspect that the person is an “intending immigrant.”
-To overcome this risk, do not engage in fights and arguments, whoever it may be – an airport officer, or a common person, or a fellow traveler ¬- avoid engaging in conflicts.
+Similarly, even though you got the visa, Customs and Border Protection officers can still prevent you from entering the U.S. if they perceive or feel that person poses a danger to the country, or if they suspect that the person is an “intending immigrant.”

 7.Check if you have gathered all the required information: It is always good to gather information about the process at the airport, what sort of inspections you have to go through, how much luggage you can carry (number of cases and weight), what you can expect at a U.S. port of entry etc., beforehand.